An AI Generated image vaguely depicting a central AI orchestrating multiple systems and people

 What would happen if a bad actor injected a sufficiently well-crafted prompt into the page content?
 Could that enable the actor to hijack the agent in dangerous ways?
 Probably, and it’s worth being concerned about.

-We also have to contend with the fact that an AI only possesses limited contextual understanding of what it is looking at.
+We also have to contend with the fact that AI only possesses limited contextual understanding of what it is looking at.
 Recent high-profile faceplants observed in Google’s AI results have advised users to add glue to pizza sauce (because the model has no concept of a shitpost on reddit), to eat small rocks daily (because the model has no concept of a satirical website), and even advising men to iron their scrotum (because the model incorrectly conflated wrinkles in fabric with wrinkles in skin).

 Can we trust a model to find and interact with the right site, or could it find a convincing fake site to enter your credentials into?
 It seems like we’re back to creating pre-defined behaviors.
 This is especially true as we get to the problem of resource discovery.

-Generally for any software system to interact with another software system, there is some amount of out of band information the client must possess.
+Generally for any software system to interact with another software system, there is some amount of out-of-band information the client must possess.
 This typically includes URLs, data structures, functionality, validation rules, etc.

 Truth be told, an AI driving a web browser (with a limited amount of out-of-band information) could probably navigate a web application and fumble around until it found the correct screen and functionality to invoke.
 This remains slow and unreliable.